-As used throughout these Rules, the following terms are italicized and have the meanings indicated:
+As used throughout these Rules of Professional Conduct (Rules), the following terms are italicized dotted underlined and have the meanings indicated.

-Confidential information: Information not in the public domain of which the member becomes aware in conjunction with the rendering of professional services to a client or employer.
-It may include information of a proprietary nature, information which is legally restricted from circulation, or information which the member has reason to believe that the client or employer would wish not to be divulged.
-[Modified July 1/03]
+Confidential information: Information not in the public domain of which the member becomes aware in conjunction with the rendering of professional services to a client or employer person or entity.
+It may include information of a proprietary nature, information which is legally restricted from circulation, or information which the member has reason to believe that the client or employer person or entity would wish not to be divulged.